tobiasfshr/map4d/docs/datasets/Argoverse2.md

             0c61aea3-3cba-35f3-8971-df42cd5b9b1a/
             ...
 ```
 You can adjust the path with the `--data` option.
+Note that we provide ego-vehicle masks for this dataset located at `assets/masks`.